Easter at Beningbrough Hall

 We’ve something of a spring in our step as we look forward to a fun-filled, nature themed Easter holidays at Beningbrough.
 With wonderful adventures planned throughout the break it promises to be a special time for all the family.

 Easter holiday activities

-As well as the Cadbury Easter Egg Hunt over the bank holiday weekend, there’s a fantastic line up of activities running for the three weeks to keep all the family entertained come rain or shine.
+There’s a fantastic line up of activities running for the two weeks to keep all the family entertained come rain or shine.

 Put your green fingers to the test and help plant a vegetable patch in the garden.
 As the season progresses, watch your seedlings grow then return to sample the produce when its ready in the restaurant.

 Wednesday 24 April, 11.30am - 12 noon & 2.30pm - 3pm

 Join a member of the gardening team on an exploration of life’s littlest things.
 Pick up a magnifying glass and re-focus your viewpoint to discover lichens, mosses and insects.
 Please book on the day.

 Thursday 25 April, 11.30am - 12 noon & 2.30pm - 3pm

 Leave your waders at home but grab a net to see what might be living in the wildlife pond in the American garden.
 From insects flirting above to frog spawn floating below and maybe even a newt.

 Join the team in the Hayloft to have a go at an Easter themed craft activity.
 Once you’ve created your masterpiece, why not enter it into the competition for your chance to win a prize.